iDevoid/stygis/README.md

 6. storage : write the template of CRUD operation whatever the technology is
 ```

+## How TO Mock
+Before you start to generate the mocks for any domain.
+Make sure that all interfaces are in initiator.go under your domain package.

+1. inside every initiator.go, put `//go:generate mockgen -destination=../../../mocks/(file name destination).go -package=mocks -source=initiator.go` under your `package yourdomain` line or under the first line
+example : `//go:generate mockgen -destination=../../../mocks/user_mock.go -package=mocks -source=initiator.go`

+2. run `go generate ./...` on your terminal (your directory position is the root of your project)
+this will runs the command you put inside the initator.go
+the `-destination=../../../mocks` is to set the generated files to be all under mocks folder in your root project, so all mocks will be centralized under mocks package

 ## Notes

 Be aware that this may not be the better structure for your application, but i'm hopping to write into more general structure and stay simple